The Sir Peter Rigby Charitable Trust (The Rigby Foundation)

 - Fluent French speaker

-- Trustee of multiple organizations
+- Trustee of multiple organisations

 - Focus on “enabling people to grow their skills”